Apocalypse of Pseudo-Methodius: Modern use

 Griffith notes, because of questions surrounding the historicity of the Apocalypse of Pseudo-Methodius, it is easy to dismiss the piece outright.
-However, for the historian the Apocalypse sheds a light on the environment of the age and therefore the literature is still relevant.
+However, for the historian, the Apocalypse sheds light on the environment of the age, and therefore the literature is still relevant.
 Furthermore, the literature is important because of the anonymity of its author.
-In a sense, this anonymity lends a sense of "underground literature".
-Furthermore, the Apocalypse of Pseudo-Methodius allowed the population, regardless of locale, to maintain a "sense of seemingly rightful superiority" despite evidence to the contrary.
+In a sense, this anonymity makes the work akin to "underground literature".
+Furthermore, the Apocalypse of Pseudo-Methodius allowed the population, regardless of locale, to maintain a "sense of seemingly rightful superiority", despite evidence to the contrary.